What is an employer 401(k) match?

 Employer 401(k) match programs usually incorporate two figures when calculating a total possible match contribution: a percentage of the employee’s own contribution and a percentage of the employee’s salary.
 Employers might match 25%, 50%, or even 100% of an employee’s contribution up to a set percentage of the employee’s salary.

-Some companies may match contributions dollar for dollar, while others match at a smaller percentage.
+Some companies may offer a full match, also known as a dollar-for-dollar match, while others offer partial matching at a smaller percentage.
 Other employers may set a hard dollar-based cap instead of limiting match contributions to a percentage of the employee’s total salary.
-Total employer contributions cannot exceed 25% of eligible employees’ annual salary or compensation.
+Total employer contributions cannot exceed 25% of eligible employees’ annual compensation.

 No matter what your company’s match program is, it’s important to strategize.
-Retirement experts regularly encourage employees to contribute enough to reach the maximum possible employer contribution, or at least as much as they can comfortably contribute.
-This ensures employees aren’t leaving money “on the table,” especially since it’s part of their total compensation.
+Retirement experts and financial advisors regularly encourage employees to contribute enough to reach the maximum possible employer contribution, or at least as much as they can comfortably contribute.
+This ensures employees aren’t leaving free money “on the table,” especially since it’s part of their total compensation package.

 Matching contributions: How much and when

 Whenever possible, it’s a smart strategy to contribute enough to your 401(k) account to “max out” your employer contribution.
 That means you may need to time your contributions carefully.
 Just like employers can set their own contribution level guidelines — as long as they comply with Employee Retirement Income Security Act (ERISA) requirements — employers can also decide when in a given year they contribute to your 401(k).
 However, every company can operate differently.
-An employer may make regular deferrals or contribute based on an employee’s contributions per paycheck, up to the cap.
+An employer may make regular contributions based on an employee’s contributions per paycheck, or make an annual contribution after the end of the plan year based upon the employee’s deferrals in the prior year.

-There are literally hundreds of matching formulas out there, so contact your 401(k) plan administrator regarding the rules and specifics of the matching formula used by your employer.
+There are literally hundreds of matching formulas out there, so refer to your Summary Plan Description or contact your plan administrator regarding the rules and specifics of the matching formula used by your employer.

 The most common matching formula among Vanguard plan holders (a sample representing 5 million people!) was $0.50 per dollar on the first 6% of pay.
 The second most popular formula for employer matching contributions is $1.00 per dollar on the first 3% of pay and $0.50 on the next 2% of pay.